SoumyaEXE/soumya.github.io/_posts/2021-03-30-Wreath-Writeup.markdown

 ### RCE Exploitation

 However, knowing that this machine is only available on the internal network, it is possible that its software is not updated.
-The outdated software of this website is especially alarming when looking at the output of nikto, a tool for scanning vulnerabilities on web servers:
+The outdated software of this website is especially alarming when looking at the output of nikto, a tool for scanning vulnerabilities on web servers\:

 ![](/reports/Wreath/image9.png)

 Note the large amount of outdated software

 It follows that the GitStack software used on the target might also be outdated and vulnerable.
-Searchsploit is a great tool for finding exploits for outdated software:
+Searchsploit is a great tool for finding exploits for outdated software\:

 ![](/reports/Wreath/image16.png)